egarpor/rotasym/cran-comments.md

 * Oracle Solaris 10, x86, 32 bit, R-release (on R-hub)
 * Oracle Solaris 10, x86, 32 bit, R-release, Oracle Developer Studio 12.6 (on R-hub)

+On some platforms:

+* "Found the following (possibly) invalid URLs" -- double-checked and correctly spelled

 ## R CMD check results

 0 errors | 0 warnings | 0 notes

-On some platforms:

-* "Found the following (possibly) invalid URLs" -- double-checked and correctly spelled
+## Resubmission

+This is a resubmission.
+In this version I have:

+* Corrected NOTE about using \doi{}.